grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 When you install Grafana using Helm, you complete the following tasks:

-1. Setting up the Grafana Helm repository: Provides a space in which you will install Grafana.
+1. Set up the Grafana Helm repository, which provides a space in which you will install Grafana.
-2. Deploy Grafana using Helm: Involves installing Grafana into a namespace.
+1. Deploy Grafana using Helm, which installs Grafana into a namespace.
-3. Accessing Grafana: Provides steps to sign in to Grafana
+1. Accessing Grafana, which provides steps to sign into Grafana.

-### Setting up the Grafana Helm repository
+### Set up the Grafana Helm repository

 The first step is to define the URL to the repository so that you download the correct Grafana Helm charts on your machine.

-To set up, complete the following steps:
+To set up the Grafana Helm repository, complete the following steps:

 1. To add the Grafana repository, use the following command syntax: